joegreene/Spring-2014-CS-Lab--SI-/Week 12/Loops.md

 ### Practice Assignments
 Code for the following assignments will be provided via the top of this page.
 Try to do them yourselves first, however.

 1. Using loops, try to print out the factorial of a number (allowing the user to enter the value).
-Have error-checking (i.e. make sure that, if f(n) = n!, that n >= 0).
-If you want to calculate big factorials (e.g. where n! is some value more than 2^64), refer to [this](#http://msdn.microsoft.com/en-us/library/s3f49ktz.aspx) to fiddle with datatype ranges.
+Have error-checking (i.e. make sure that, if `f(n) = n!`, that
+ `n >= 0`).
+If you want to calculate big factorials (e.g. where `n! >= 2^64`), refer to [this](#http://msdn.microsoft.com/en-us/library/s3f49ktz.aspx) to fiddle with datatype ranges.
 2. Using loops, print out the 8th term of the fibonacci sequence.
-Some of you might have been exposed to this, but if not then look [here](#http://en.wikipedia.org/wiki/Fibonacci_number).
+Some of you may have been exposed to this in a math class, but if not then look [here](#http://en.wikipedia.org/wiki/Fibonacci_number).
 3. Just like the other shapes we've printed out, try to print out a diamond-shape.
 There are two ways: Either use two equilateral triangles or use absolute value.

 ### Extra Challenges